Clinton's charity confirms Qatar's $1 million gift while she was at State Dept

 The foundation has declined to describe what sort of increase in funding by a foreign government would have triggered notification of the State Department for review.
 Cookstra said the agreement was designed to "allow foreign funding for critical Clinton Foundation programs" to continue without disruption.

-The State Department said it has no record of being asked by the foundation to review an increase donation.
+The State Department said it has no record of being asked by the foundation to review any increases in support by a foreign government.

 Asked whether Qatar was funding a specific program at the foundation, Cookstra said the country supported the organization's "overall humanitarian work."